 As you can conclude from reading even a little about the film's journey, time hasn't been kind to Ganja & Hess, so when I say that Kino's Blu-ray probably makes the movie look as good as it's ever looked, at least since its warm reception at Cannes, you have to understand that it still looks and sounds pretty bad.
 This is partly due to technical deficiencies in the original production, but, since Kino's materials have been assembled from a motley assortment of 35mm prints (the excised portions of the original negative now presumed to be lost), what we have here is a razor-sharp transfer of a tattered scarecrow.
 The color palette is, in the best scraps of footage, pale and dingy, and the soundtrack (more with the dialogue and effects than the music) is muffled and often incoherent.
 There's even some hair in the gate toward the beginning, twitching away like in an old driver's-ed film.
 Having said that, no blame to goes to Kino's authoring, which does what it can.

 The movies that are released on Kino's label tend to fly solo.
 Ganja & Hess is an exception.
 It's accompanied by a terrible featurette, "The Blood of the Thing," which is nothing more than 29 minutes of blurry camcorder footage of talking heads in various settings (before a screening, after a screening, in an editing studio), telling the story of Gunn's plight as they remembered or researched it.
 Pretty risible stuff.
 The audio commentary fares better: It features Clark, along with cinematographer James Hinton, and composer Sam Waymon.

-Kino's faultless transfer of a permanently hobbled blaxploitation landmark, which now ought to be rescued from its martyr status and appreciated anew as a totem of the unclassifiable in American cinema.
+This blaxploitation landmark ought to be rescued from its martyr status and appreciated anew as a totem of the unclassifiable in American cinema.